Effects of virtual Majorana neutrinos on charged Lepton Flavor Violation decays from a seesaw variant with radiatively induced light neutrino masses: Virtual Majorana neutrino contributions to decays at one loop

 where the transition form factors $F^{\alpha \beta}_{i}$, $\left( i=1, \ldots ,6\right)$ depend on the squared 4-momentum $q^2$.
 In this case the vector boson is a photon; therefore, gauge invariance under the gauge group ${\rm U}(1)_e$ implies that the Ward identity~\cite{Ward:1950xp} must be fulfilled.
 Moreover, for on-shell fermions the momentum-space Dirac equation must be used, resulting in the conditions~\cite{Calibbi:2017uvl}:

 For an on-shell photon we have $q^2=0$, so in this case $F^{\alpha \beta}_5$ and $F^{\alpha \beta}_6$, respectively associated to the \textit{scalar} and \textit{pseudo-scalar} form factors, do not play a role in these conditions.
 On the other hand, $m_{\alpha} \neq m_{\beta}$, so the only solution is $F^{\alpha \beta}_3=F^{\alpha \beta}_4=0$, which means that there are no contributions from the \textit{vector} and \textit{axial} form factors.
 The decay under consideration only receives contributions from $F^{\alpha \beta}_1$ and $F^{\alpha \beta}_2$, which are associated with the magnetic dipole form factor (MDFF) and the electric dipole form factor (EDFF)~\cite{Hollik:1998vz} respectively.
-The partial decay width for the cLFV process $l_\alpha\to l_\beta\gamma$ is given by~\cite{Cheng:1980tp}:
+The unpolarized square amplitude for the $\ell_\alpha \to \ell_\beta\gamma$ decays is: